-Home > Applications for Honours in Curatorship 2019 now open!
+Home > Honours in Curatorship 2020 applications now open!

 The Honours Programme in Curatorship is offered by the Michaelis School of Fine Art and hosted by the Centre for Curating the Archive in close collaboration with Iziko Museums of Cape Town.